We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 The best-performing plan that will please the whole family is T-Mobile’s Magenta MAX plan.

-If you're sharing the plan with your children, the Just Kids Verizon Wireless plan has parental controls to keep your kids focused on the right things.
+If you're sharing the plan with your children, the Verizon Smart Family program has parental controls to keep your kids focused on the right things.

 Read on for the details.